 At first I thought it might be too warm in our apartment for my senior pup, even though the A/C was on 24/7.
-Murphy seemed restless and had been panting at night so I put a second A/C in the bedroom that first night.
+Murphy seemed restless and had been panting at night for the past few days so that night I put a second A/C in the bedroom.
 The panting and restlessness stopped but Murphy still didn’t eat.

 It was hot in August and Murphy was acting fine in every other way.
 Not every dog eats every meal, right?
 I got this, right?
 I bought a few different varieties of food and he ate a bit but not much.
 I decided to wait a few more days before making an appointment to see the vet.

 - Murphy approached his food bowl and pushed it around with his nose like he was burying a bone in the dirt.
 He pushed it left, right, front, back, occasionally sticking his tongue into the food, then right back out and back to pushing.
 He didn’t eat.
 He did this repeatedly for 3 or 4 minutes, appearing to be in a ‘zone,’ and then walked out of the room.